ktor-doc-jp/ktor-doc-jp/quickstart/guides/5ssl.md

 {: #docker}

-When using Docker with multiple domains, you might want to use the [nginx-proxy] image and the [letsencrypt-nginx-proxy-companion] image to serve multiple domains/subdomains in a single machine/ip and to automatically provide HTTPS, using let’s encrypt.
+When using Docker with multiple domains, you might want to use the [nginx-proxy] image and the [letsencrypt-nginx-proxy-companion] image to serve multiple domains/subdomains on a single machine/ip and to automatically provide HTTPS, using Let’s Encrypt.

-In this case you create a container with NGINX, potentially listening to port 80 and 443, an internal network accessible only between containers so nginx can connect and reverse proxy your websites (including websockets), and a NGINX companion handling the domain certificates by introspecting the configured Docker containers.
+In this case you create a container with NGINX, potentially listening to port `80` and `443`, an internal network accessible only between containers so nginx can connect and reverse proxy your websites (including websockets), and a NGINX companion handling the domain certificates by introspecting the configured Docker containers.